skuid/skuid-grunt/README.md

     }
   });

-  //task that will pull your Skuid pages from a developer org and push them
+  //task that will pull your Skuid pages for Module1 from a developer org and push them
   //right into a production org
   grunt.registerTask('to-production', ['skuid-pull:dev', 'skuid-push:production']);